Adam-maz/MultiModal-fCNN-Classifier/README.md

 ## 🧪 Manual

-### a) Installing and Running the Maestro Plugin
+### a) Installing and Running the Maestro Plugins

 1. In Maestro, go to the **Scripts** tab and choose **Install**
-2. Select the folder containing the plugin, confirm installation
+2. Select the folder containing the plugins, confirm installation (install both scripts)
-3. After installation, the plugin will be visible in the Scripts panel
+3. After installation, the plugins will be visible in the Scripts panel
-   The plugin contains two modules:
+   Short description:
-   - **Module 1** – selects conformers with the lowest "Docking Score" or "State Penalty".
+   - **Entry_selector.py** – selects conformers with the lowest "Docking Score" or "State Penalty".
 Requires a `.csv` file containing the "Entry ID" values for the best conformer per each ligand
       (generated using **Spreadsheet_script.ipynb**)
-   - **Module 2** – generates molecules images (screenshots)
+   - **Screenshots_capturing_script.py** – generates molecules images (screenshots)
+     **NOTE:**
+     The scripts need hardcoded paths to the CSV file with "Entry_Id" (for Entry_selector.py) and to the folder where the screenshots will be saved (for Screenshots_capturing_script.py).
+Due to the lack of a GUI, any path changes must be made directly in the        code, and the script must be reinstalled (install as described above).

 ### b) Running the Classifier